Gabonauta/rickandmortygit/README.md

 # rickandmortyapp

 A Flutter project to consume data from https://rickandmortyapi.com
-## Tecnologies
+## Pre requisites
-  - Flutter 3.0.5
+  - Flutter 3.0.5 or compatible
-  - Windows 10
+  - Windows 10 or compatible
-  - VsCode 1.69.2
+  - VsCode 1.69.2 or compatible
-  - This app is testing on a Android Emulator Device( Device: Pixel XL, SO: R) for more detalis heres a pick from flutter doctor
+  - Android Emulator Device( Device: Pixel XL, SO: R) or compatible for more detalis heres a pick from flutter doctor
   ![image](https://user-images.githubusercontent.com/30781044/180667681-09b13505-d816-4d26-8fd3-8401649c64af.png)